 Nothing can replace good Ole brushing and flossing.
 In the hands of a committed and motivated patient, these two are often enough to maintain a healthy mouth.
 There are however additional things that can help you maintain good oral hygiene and reduce your risk of cavities while in braces.

-- Power tooth brush and Waterpik: These two appliances use mechanical power to remove plaque and debri from around your braces and teeth.
+Power toothbrush and Waterpik: These two appliances use mechanical power to remove plaque and debris from around your braces and teeth.
 Biggest benefit is their efficiency and programmed timers.

 Soreness and Temporary Discomfort

 The first 2-4 weeks of orthodontic treatment are often accompanied by sore teeth.
 This is perfectly normal, the biology of tooth movement causes soreness which quickly goes away as your teeth begin to align.
 One way to reduce the duration and amount of soreness is to use flexible wires which apply light continuous gentle forces on your teeth.
 We invest in these types of wires to reduce your discomfort and allow you to enjoy Life during orthodontic treatment.a